conduits-link/backend/AWS/aws_readme.md

 When we're done, we must destroy all of our AWS infrastructure, else we will incur additional costs.

-* Firstly, our AI container in ECR is stored in AWS storage - S3, along with any training data we may have uploaded.

-* Secondly, our endpoints, which were created in Step Functions rather than Terraform, must be destroyed.

-* Thirdly, our AWS infrastructure must be destroyed.
-Fortunately, thanks to Terraform, this is the easy part.

 1. On the Amazon S3 console, delete the training set and all the models we trained.

     (The models can also be deleted from the AWS CLI.)

 2. Delete the SageMaker endpoints, endpoint configuration, and models created via Step Functions - either via the SageMaker console or the AWS CLI.